-Prerequisite: Child Development
+Prerequisite: Successful completion of Child Development.

 This course is designed for students who wish to pursue careers that involve childcare, daycare, preschool, or teaching.
 We will cover techniques for interacting with children, planning and implementing classroom activities, guiding children's behavior, and creating a safe and healthy environment.
 Students will volunteer 15 hours at area childcare centers, preschools, and elementary schools.
-Students who successfully complete this course will be eligible to receive the Assistant Child Care Teacher Certificate issued by the Department of Public Instruction.
+Students who successfully complete this course will be eligible to receive the Assistant Childcare Teacher Certificate issued by the Department of Public Instruction.
 This certificate allows students to work in a daycare as an assistant teacher.
-This certification meets the requirements of the Department of Health and Social Services for the 40-hour child care course.
+This certification meets the requirements of the Department of Health and Social Services for the 40-hour childcare course.